VOLTTRON/volttron/docs/source/deploying-volttron/secure-deployment-considerations.rst

 Monitor for Data Tampering
 ==========================

-One common indication of a potential problem, including tampering, would the the presense of out of bounds values.
+One common indication of a potential problem, including tampering, would be the presense of out of bounds values.
 The :ref:`Threshold-Agent` can be used leveraged to create alerts in the event that a topic has a value which is out of reasonable bounds.